ZopaPublic/ktor-opentracing/README.md

 `span` is passed an operation name and a code block, which has the `Span` as a receiver.
 This means that any method on the `Span` interface an be called in the block, such as `setTag`, `log` or `getBaggageItem`.
+If you do not want the span object as receiver in your method, use `spanNoReceiver` instead.

 ### Client Spans
 If your application calls another service using the Ktor HTTP client, you can install the `OpenTracingClient` feature on the client to create client spans: